The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: CEV-based approximation

 is a heavily studied topic in stochastic analysis.
 See \citet{matsuyor2005exp1,matsuyor2005exp2} for an extensive review.
 Originally, it was inspired by the pricing of continuously monitored Asian options.
 In the context of the SABR model, however, the integrated variance is related to the functional by

-If $\rho=0$, conditional on a path of $\sigma_t$ for $0\le t \le T$, the price at $T$ under the SABR model is distributed according to the CEV model with variance $\sigma_\cev^2 T$ replaced by the realized integrated variance.
+When $\rho=0$, conditional on the path of $\hat{\sigma}_t$ over $0\le t \le T$, the forward price $f_T$ under the SABR model is distributed according to the CEV model with variance $\sigma_\cev^2 T$ replaced by the integrated variance.
 Therefore, the option price can be expressed as the expectation of the CEV option price over stochastic variance $(\alpha/\vov)^2 A^{[-1/2]}_{\vov^2 T}$~\citep{islah2009sabr-lmm}.
 The mass at zero for $\rho=0$ is similarly expressed as~\citep{gulisashvili2018mass}

-For Corollary~\ref{cor} to be proved as the true asymptotics of the SABR model, one needs to prove the following asymptotic behavior: